sebamarynissen/javascript/README.md

     ```

   <a name="arrows--paren-wrap"></a><a name="8.3"></a>
-  - [8.3](#arrows--paren-wrap) In case the expression spans over multiple lines, wrap it in parentheses for better readability.
+  - [8.3](#arrows--paren-wrap) In case the expression spans over multiple lines, use curly braces and an explicit return for better readability.

     > Why?
 It shows clearly where the function starts and ends.